 This JSON picks ticket requester phone number and other information from the ticket and adds them as background information to the Surveypal survey response.

-Here is an example of the notify target action:
+Here is an example of the notify active webhook action:

 Test your integration